Cray-HPE/docs-csm/operations/security_and_authentication/Recovering_from_Mismatched_BMC_Credentials.md

     StatusMsg = "No Content"
     ```

-    If the operation is not successful inspect the the SCSD logs.
+    If the operation is not successful inspect the SCSD logs.

 1. Remove SCSD payload file containing credentials from the file system: